schultzcole/FVTT-Fathomless/README.md

  - "constants targeting same key": there are `N` effect changes, all targeting the same property with `ADD` `"1"`.
  - "constants targeting different keys": there are `N` effect changes, each of which targets a separate property with `ADD` `"1"`.
- - "properties targeting different keys": there are `N` effect changes, each of which depends on change `n+1`.
+ - "properties targeting different keys": there are `N` effect changes, each of which depends on change `n+1` (this case of course has no visible effect with the core implementation, though it does run).

 The durations listed here are the mean of 5 test runs per test case per implementation per value of N.